MykolaMorhunCR/web/README.md

  --------------------------------

  # SPIWEB .
-As User i can create file
+As User I can create file
  ### Steps:
  - Launch app
  - Sign In/Up (if not already done)